Frequently asked questions

 International shipping cost is determined during check out.
 Please note that the customer will bear the cost of any customs fees or duty incurred in the transaction.
-Be advised there may be a delivery delay if customs in your country chooses to inspect the product.
+Be advised there may be a delivery delay up to 4-6 weeks if customs in your country chooses to inspect the product.

 What is the ADAPTS warranty?

 ADAPTS is warranted to be free from defects in workmanship for a period of ten years from the date of purchase when used as intended for emergency evacuation by passengers with a disability.

 Proof of purchase may be required at the discretion of ADAPTS LLC, which, in the sole judgment of ADAPTS LLC, have received excessive or abusive use or have been altered in any way by a dealer, the customer or any other person, will not be covered by this limited warranty.